sfaiad/pisaster/README.md

 # Puget Sound *Pisaster*

-This repo contains a workflow for analyzing differences in the counts of the sea star *Pisaster* at several locations around Puget Sound.
+This repository contains a workflow for analyzing differences in the counts of the sea star *Pisaster* at several locations around Puget Sound.

-## Structure
+### Structure

-The repo strcuture is as follows:
+The repository structure is as follows:

 * `/R`: folder for all R scripts